ropensci/getCRUCLdata/cran-comments.md

 ## Note

-- This is a maintenance release that fixes link redirects and formatting in documentation
+- This is a maintenance release that fixes link redirects and formatting in documentation and updates vignettes

+- {pkgdown} has been removed from Suggests

 # Reverse dependencies